alamgir-97/English/README.md

+# About the Website
-A website for the Bengali speaking people to assist them to learn English Language effectively and easily with autonomy to use the langugare for all four aspects i.e. Listening, Reading, Speaking and Writing.
+A website for the Bengali speaking people to assist them to learn English language easily, quickly and effectively with autonomy and freedom.

 # React + Vite